EranBoudjnah/TestIt/README.md

 ## Usage

-One installed, running TestIt is as simple as
+Once installed, running TestIt is as simple as

 `testit path/to/file.kt`